 Notice how I don’t know the stock power output of that car?
 Surprise, its Dumb Decision Danny again.

 This IRL had a ZZP Stage 3 kit.
 Smaller pulley, upgraded cooling, lowered, exhaust from the headers back, and more.
 The result?
 270 wheel horsepower.

 I called it “The Snot Rocket” for a while, because that seemed like a proper balance of praise and disgust for this strange little monstrosity.
 It came to me fully riced, with Plastidip everywhere and a host of small issues.

 I chipped away at the neglected maintenance through wheel bearings, axles, sensors, and just some general love.
 This included removing the black Plastidip done over the taillights.
 Because, well...”Not in my house.”

-A brief note; 16 pound injectors meant somewhere in the low teens for fuel economy on the highway when paired with a non-clutched blower.
+A brief note; 16 pound injectors meant somewhere in the low teens for fuel economy on the highway when paired with an unclutched blower.
 Couple that with a tiny tank and I was filling it up every other day.

 Absolute missile.
 That is how I would describe that car.
 The exhaust rattled the windows with a baritone belch, while the blower echoed in a shrill scream from hell up to well-over 7000 rpm.
 If it was wet out, the tires would spin by rolling into the throttle from 40.
 It lacked every single thing the B5 had in refinement and comfort, but also lacked everything that made the old Audi cumbersome.
 It didn’t lack functional A/C though.
 That was nice.

-What was not nice was the Banana woman.
+What was not a nice moment in the ownership of that car was the Banana woman.